Cucuteni–Trypillia culture: Archaeogenetics

 In 2020 Immel et al. published a study of four unrelated females from two late CTCC period sites in Moldova.
 They carried mtDNA haplogroup K1a1, T1a, T2c1d1, U4a1 and "all individuals carried a large Neolithic-derived ancestry component and were genetically more closely related to Linear Pottery than to Anatolian farmers.
 Three of the specimens also showed considerable amounts of steppe-related ancestry, suggesting influx into the CTCC gene-pool from people affiliated with the steppe populations of the North Pontic.
 The authors conclude that "...the steppe component arrived in eastern Europe farming communities maybe as early as 3500 BCE".

 A 2022 study published in Scientific Reports analyzed 18 individuals from Verteba Cave in Ukraine some of which have been reported in previous studies.
 With respect to Y-DNA haplogroup, three carried G2a2b2a3, two G2a2a1a, one G2a2a1, G2a2a1a3, C1a, I2a1a2a-L161.1, I2a2a1, and I2c, while mtDNA haplogroup, two J1c2, K1a2, T2b and one H, H15a1, H40, J1c5, K1a1b1, K1b1, N1a1a1a, T2, T2c1d1, U5a and U5a2.
 According to admixture analysis, all studied Ukrainian Trypillian samples "are mostly defined by the ancestral component dominant in Anatolia-Neolithic individuals, which suggests a strong relationship with European Neolithic populations, similar to previous studies.
-However, these samples also show the presence of EHG, CHG, and WHG components as described in Mathiesson et al., with the exception of one individual (I3151), who seems to be absent of any EHG/CHG ancestry".
+However, these samples also show the presence of steppe EHG, CHG, and WHG components as described in Mathiesson et al., with the exception of one individual (I3151), who seems to be absent of any EHG/CHG ancestry".
 Phenotypically, all were lactose intolerant and almost all had a mutation associated with blue eyes.

 According to the paper, it indicates shared ancestry with the population of Baden culture, "in conclusion, the results show that Verteba Cave represents a significant mortuary site that connects East and West.
 The genetic structure of the CTCC peoples includes ancestry related to both earlier hunter-gatherers from the west and farmers from the Near East, and one that is genetically distinct from those of Moldovan CTCC peoples.
-The lack of local ancestry associated with Ukrainian Neolithic hunter-gatherers suggests that these farmers mostly replaced local foragers and did not mix with the neighbouring steppe populations.
+The lack of local ancestry associated with Ukrainian Neolithic hunter-gatherers suggests that these farmers mostly replaced local foragers.
 Additionally, during the Bronze Age, Verteba Cave was used by successive waves of nomadic pastoralists from the east that eventually brought significant genetic and cultural changes to Europe that eventually mixed with the local descendants of Trypillia-culture population".

-However, Gelabert et al have misunderstood the context of the burials they analysed.
-Vertebra cave was an ad hoc burial site used by different communities over thousands of years.
-Their data shows that the individuals their study analysed lacked local hunter-gatherer ancestry, and is in no way representative of the entire population of western Ukraine.
+In a 2023 study, individuals who have steppe-related ancestry can be explained by the increase of EHG-rich ancestry.